Introduction to Macroeconomics

 Prof. Gary R. Evans

-In this course we will study the economic topics that you often read about in the newspaper: inflation, interest rates, unemployment, international trade, the financial markets, business cycles, national production, taxes, and so forth.
+In this course we will study the economic topics that you often read about in the newspaper: inflation, interest rates, unemployment, international trade, the financial markets, business cycles, national production, taxes, Social Security, and so forth.
 In a few words, we will investigate the American economy at an introductory level.

 Much of the material for this class, including a copy of this course outline and course calendar, and also many class assignments, will be made available on the web site for my classes, which is found at